 Measuring progress

-Countries have agreed to have a National Antimicrobial Resistance Action Plans (NAP) consistent with the Global Action Plan, and to implement relevant policies and plans to prevent, control and monitor AMR.
-An annual Tracking AMR Country Self-assessment Survey (TrACSS) jointly administered by FAO, UNEP, WHO and WOAH monitors country progress in the implementation of their NAP.
+Countries have agreed to have a National Antimicrobial Resistance Action Plan (NAP) aligned with the Global Action Plan, and to implement relevant policies and plans to prevent, control and monitor AMR.
+An annual Tracking AMR Country Self-assessment Survey (TrACSS) jointly administered by Food and Agriculture Organization (FAO), United Nations Environment Programme (UNEP), World Health Organization (WHO) and World Organization for Animal Health (WOAH) monitors country progress in the implementation of their NAP.
 View the results of the current and previous amrcountryprogress.org

 Financing action

-The AMR Multi-Partner Trust Fund (AMR MPTF) supports countries in the implementation of the AMR national actions plans through a One Health approach.
-The fund finances catalytical, coordinated policy advice, technical assistance and capacity-strengthening programmes.
+The AMR Multi-Partner Trust Fund (AMR MPTF) supports countries in the implementation of their NAP through a One Health approach.
+It provides catalytic funding, coordinated policy advice, technical assistance, and capacity-building programmes.

-It is imperative to tackle the environmental dimensions of AMR to maintain progress towards the Sustainable Development Goals.
+It is imperative to tackle the environmental dimensions of AMR to maintain progress towards the Sustainable Development Goals (SDGs).

 Engaging Youth